augmentedlogic/flere-toolkit/README.md

 # flere-toolkit
-Collection of java convinience methods, part of the flere mini framework
+Collection of java convenience methods, part of the flere mini framework